Skip to main content

 Tabor Lake

-Tabor Lake sits at the top of the Wisconsin DNR grading rubric with an A, a mark reached by the cleanest lakes in Wisconsin.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.
+Tabor Lake sits at the top of the Wisconsin DNR grading rubric with an A, a mark reached by the cleanest lakes in Wisconsin. clarity and phosphorus rate similarly, so there is no obvious single lever to pull on watershed management.

-The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
+The lake sits in the mesotrophic zone — the band where most well-managed Wisconsin lakes fall.
 Tabor Lake reaches 28 ft at its deepest point — typical for Wisconsin mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 The lake's 170 acres and partial shoreline records put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
-Tabor Lake ranks 19 of 70 in Burnett County — solidly in the upper half of the local distribution.
+Among the 57 graded lakes in Burnett County, Tabor Lake ranks 14 — in the top quartile locally.

 An invasive species record — Chinese Mystery Snail — has been logged at Tabor Lake; Wisconsin DNR maintains the official infested-waters list.
 Bass fishing is part of the appeal: the species list runs to 3, anchored by largemouth and/or smallmouth bass.
-Public access is available — the lake is on the Wisconsin DNR public-access list.
-Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.
+The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2024-08-18.
 Grade methodology: LakeGrade methodology.